tahakocabuga/ejs-example/README.md

 # EJS
-This repository was made for medium https://tahakocabuga.medium.com
+This repository was made for medium. https://tahakocabuga.medium.com